-Broker/Dealer Investment Policy Confirmation The Investment Policy for the Northern Virginia Transportation Authority (Effective December 11, 2014)
+Broker/Dealer Investment Policy Confirmation The Investment Policy for the Northern Virginia Transportation Authority (Effective October 8, 2020)

-Name of Firm/Bank/Broker/Dealer:
+Name of Firm/Bank/Brol ker/Dealer:

-I acknowledge that I have received and reviewed the Investment Policy of the Northern Virginia Transportation Authority.
-I have read and understand the policy and am aware of the Code of Virginia with respect to municipal investment statutes, as referenced within the Investment Policy.
-Further, I have ensured that other personnel, who may conduct business with the Authority from time to time, are aware of the Policy and its provisions.
-In my dealings with the Authority, I will, at all times, follow the guidelines as presented in the Investment Policy.
+Virginia Transportation At the Code of Virginia with the Investment Policy. business with the Author Authority.
+I have read and understand the policy and am aware of the respect to municipal investment statutes, as referenced within Further, I have ensured that other personnel, who may conductive from time to time, are aware of the Policy and its provisions Authority, I will, at all times, follow the guidelines as presented in

-I certify that I am authorized to represent and commit my firm to this acknowledgement.
+I certify that I am authori ized to represent and commit my firm to this acknowledgement.

 Printed Name:

 Signature:

 Title:

 Date: